fishjam-cloud/web-sdk/examples/react-client/readme.md

 - [fishjam-chat](./fishjam-chat) - example video chat app

-  - connecting to Fishjam
+  - connecting to Fishjam Sever
   - streaming camera, microphone and screen sharing
   - displaying other peers video and audio

 - [minimal-react](./minimal-react/) - minimal example of usage of Fishjam React Client:

   - TypeScript with React Client
-  - connect to Fishjam
+  - connect to Fishjam Server
   - join room
   - start broadcasting screen
   - receive media from other peers